patilatharva/gs/README.md

 # Push changes to your remote and create a new pull request
 gs submit

-# If you need to make any follow up changes to the PR, you can
+# If you need to make any follow up changes to the PR, you can:

-# amend the existing commit with gs amend/modify
+# (a) amend the existing commit with gs amend
 echo "more changes for first commit" >> file.js gs amend -a

+# (b)or write a new commit with gs commit
 echo "changes for second commit" >> file.js gs commit -am "Second commit."